Texas Security Deposit Laws

 Security Deposit Limits

-While Texas law doesn’t cap the amount of security deposit you can charge tenants, when you rent out your house, you need to keep the amount reasonable to keep tenant interest.
-Charging tenants a reasonable amount will ensure the unit remains attractive in the eyes of prospective tenants.
+While Texas law doesn’t cap the amount of security deposit landlords can charge tenants, when they rent out their house, they need to keep the amount reasonable to keep tenant interest.
+Charging a reasonable amount will ensure the unit remains attractive in the eyes of prospective tenants.

 ‘Reasonable’ here would mean any amount not exceeding 2X the monthly rent.

-If you’re charging tenants a monthly rent amount of $1,500, this would mean not asking for more than $3,000.
+If landlords are charging tenants a monthly rent amount of $1,500, this would mean not asking for more than $3,000.

 Some states impose certain requirements when it comes to how landlords must store their tenants’ security deposits.
-You may be required to do any of the following:
+A landlord may be required to do any of the following:

-• Store the deposit in a separate account.
+• Store the security deposit in a separate account.

 • Store it in an interest-bearing account.